return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/hfi1/ruc_c.rst

 This is called from \ :c:func:`hfi1_do_send`\  to forward a WQE addressed to the same HFI.
-Note that although we are single threaded due to the tasklet, we still have to protect against \ :c:func:`post_send`\ .
+Note that although we are single threaded due to the send engine, we still have to protect against \ :c:func:`post_send`\ .
 We don't have to worry about receive interrupts since this is a connected protocol and all packets will pass through here.